pool2win/blog-and-docs/docs/development-updates/_posts/2024-07-04-frost-federation.md

 communication channel, will reduce to the echo broadcast implementation in a point to point network?

-Before we take the FROST foundation to a multi-hop P2P network, the above two questions need to be looked into.
+Before we take the FROST federation to a multi-hop P2P network, the above two questions need to be looked into.